Raiden18/Integrity-control/README.md

 ## P.S.
 There are bad ways to use unit testing in this project.
 It's first project where I tried the TDD.
 I need more practise with a unit testing in terms of android development.
-Eventualy I realize the architecture still isn't perfect an clean enough
+Eventualy I realized the architecture still isn't perfect and clean enough

 ## License